 The Harvard Medical School talks about what happens to the eyes over age 50.
+Many may wonder if aging eyesight affects life insurance rates?

 Age is the main factor for developing one of four disorders that pose a threat to vision – cataracts, glaucoma, age-related macular degeneration and diabetic retinopathy.
 Half of all individuals between the ages of 65 and 74 have cataracts and after age 75 that increases to 70 percent.